WSU-janderson/project3-sequence-template/README.md

 ## Project Instructions

 Once you can build and run the starter code, you can now actually start the project.
-You can find the project description [here](PUT LINK TO PDF HERE).
+You can find the project description in  [Sequence.pdf](Sequence.pdf).